broadinstitute/eQTL_annotations/README.md

     * take max of PIP
 * Output = peak-maxpip-annots-distance-gene

-Model: a logistic regression model that takes in each peak-gene pair and the output from above.
 Train on high and low PIP peak-gene pairs (PIP > 0.1, PIP < 0.03>) in all other chromosomes (leave-one-out chr) to get AUC.
 Score all peak-gene pairs w/ leave-one-out chromosome training.